shawnpark07/shawnpark07.github.io/about.md

 Belonging to <a href="https://tadatada.com/">TADA</a>, attracted 1.7M users and created 20K driver jobs only within 1 year from its launch, and it's mother company <a href="https://www.socar.kr/">SOCAR</a>, pioneering car-sharing paradigm based on it's 6.0M user base, worked for 2 years as a business developer.

 Contributed to build a ride-reservation system at TADA from the scratch, and particiapted in notable partnerships with Naver, Hyundai-Card, VISA, Volkswagen at SOCAR.
-Later, contributed to structuring of new-business of SOCAR, the long-term and P2P sharing.
+Later, contributed to restructuring new-business of SOCAR, the long-term and P2P sharing.

 ## LEARNING